philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos_deprecated/2nd_sequencing_run/Lane3/README.md

 Restarted CLUMPIFY, successfully running now.
 LW 2023-06-26

 Some reads were stuck, moved those reads to `fq_fp1_stragglers` and started again with those.
+They have finished as well.
 LW 2023-06-27

 ### 9b.
 Check duplicate removal success.
-TBD
+There were some minor issues with not having `tidyverse` installed, and I had to run `module load container_env R/4.2` instead of `module load container_env mapdamage2`

+Successfully ran `checkClumpify_EG.R`, "Clumpify Successfully worked on all samples" LW 2023-06-27

 ### 9c.
 Generate metadata on deduplicated FASTQ files.
-TBD
+`runMULTIQC.sbatch` currently running.
+LW 2023-06-27

 <details><summary>Expand for MultiQC Output.</summary>